PhilippRieth/Invoke-WebExfiltration/README.md

 # Description
-Invoke-WebExfiltration is a convince tools which makes exfiltrating via PowerShell to a remote server quite a bit easier during Red Team assessments.
+Invoke-WebExfiltration is a convince tools which makes exfiltrating files via PowerShell to a remote server a bit easier during Red Team assessments (or similar).
 Data is transferred via HTTP(S) POST requests, with a JSON body containing the information.
 All data is AES-256 encrypted which makes file exfiltration even via HTTP secure.
 Furthermore, even with TLS stripping the firewall / proxy can't see want data is being transferred.